lrobidou/findere/paper_companion/HMP_analyses/README.md

 ### Experiments with respect to the `z`value

-TODO Lucas
+To execute the experiments, follow the instruction in the directory fpr_wrt_z.

 ### Experiments with respect to the space used

-TODO Lucas
+To execute the experiments, follow the instruction in the directory FPR_wrt_size.

 ### Experiments with respect to the `K` value

-To execute the experiment, follow the instruction in the directory wrt_k.
+To execute the experiments, follow the instruction in the directory wrt_k.

 ## Plot results

-In each of the two directories dedicated to the proposed experiments wrt to `z`or the space used, we propose
+In each of the three directories dedicated to the proposed experiments wrt to `z`or the space used, we propose

-- a text file containing the results of our tests
-- a R script that may be used to reproduce the figures proposed in the `findere`manuscript.

-In the directory of the experiment wrt `K` value, we propose:
 - a python file that opens the output of findere, then extracts, prints and plots them.
-- a txt tile containing the results of our tests
+- a txt tile containing the results of the execution of the python file
-- a R script that may be used to reproduce the figures proposed in the `findere`manuscript.
+- a R script that may be used to reproduce the figures proposed in the `findere` manuscript.